Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 The base is white, which is correct.
 The USA home kit should always be white.
 The star pattern uses a pearl/off-white tone that catches light differently than the base fabric.
 The result is clean without being boring.

 Navy and red appear only in the details: the US Soccer crest, the Nike swoosh (navy), and thin red piping along the side seams.
-It's restrained where it needs to be and loud where it can afford to be.
+Restrained where it needs to be, loud where it can afford to be.

 Recommended